meaton96/Capstone/Readme.md

 # Job Shop Scheduling Simulator

-A real-time 3D logistics simulation of the Job Shop Scheduling Problem (JSP), where an AI agent manages a fleet of Automated Guided Vehicles (AGVs) and machine queues to minimize factory makespan.
+A real-time 3D logistics simulation of the Flexible Job Shop Scheduling Problem (FJSP), where an AI agent manages a fleet of Automated Guided Vehicles (AGVs) and machine queues to minimize factory makespan.

 **[⬇ Download Latest Release](https://github.com/meaton96/Capstone/releases/latest)**

+*Note: Builds are available for both Windows (PC) and macOS.*

 ---

 ## Getting Started

-1. Download and unzip the release.
+1. Download and unzip the release relevant to your operating system.
-2. Run `Capstone.exe`.
-3. Select a **Taillard Instance** from the dropdown.
+2. Run the executable file (`Capstone.exe` for Windows or the `.app` file for macOS).
+3. Configure the simulation parameters via the main menu (problem size, AGV count, etc.).
 4. Click **Start Sim** to begin the episode.

 ---